buildkite/docs/pages/tutorials/github_merge_queue.md

    gh-readonly-queue/{base_branch}/*
    ```

-   Otherwise leave the branch filter textbox blank and builds will be triggered for github merge queue branches automatically.
+   Otherwise, leave the branch filter text box blank, and builds will be triggered for GitHub merge queue branches automatically.

 That's it!
 Your pipeline supports merge queues in GitHub. 🎉